Mobile Telephone and Data Services for the U.S. Embassy Athens, Greece

 Description

-The U.S. Department of State is seeking qualified vendors to provide mobile telephone and data services for the U.S. Embassy in Athens, Greece, under the Request for Quotations (RFQ) number 19GR1025Q0022.
-The contract aims to deliver comprehensive mobile services, including plans for basic and unlimited data across 405 lines, with a focus on high-quality voice and data services, international call support, and seamless roaming.
-This procurement is crucial for ensuring reliable telecommunications for Embassy operations, with a contract structure that includes a one-year base period and four optional renewal years, a minimum order estimate of €20,000, and a cap of €200,000.
-Interested offerors must submit their quotations via email by March 31, 2025, and comply with federal regulations, including cybersecurity assessments as outlined in the associated documentation.
-For further inquiries, vendors can contact Dresden A. Kalin or Tolis Mouyios at athprocurement@state.gov.
+The U.S. Department of State is seeking qualified vendors to provide mobile telephone and data services for the U.S. Embassy in Athens, Greece, and its affiliated offices in Thessaloniki.
+The procurement aims to deliver comprehensive mobile services, including plans for basic and unlimited data across 405 lines, with a focus on high-quality voice and data services, international call support, and seamless roaming.
+This contract is vital for ensuring reliable telecommunications for Embassy operations abroad, with a minimum order estimate of €20,000 and a cap of €200,000, structured over a one-year base period with four optional renewal years.
+Interested offerors must submit their quotations via email by April 9, 2025, and comply with federal regulations, including cybersecurity assessments, to be considered for this opportunity.
+For further inquiries, contact Dresden A. Kalin or Tolis Mouyios at athprocurement@state.gov.

 Point(s) of Contact